itsxallwater/DonovanVsDevin/README.md

 As it stands this is a simple repo with two projects:

-1. `DonovanVsDevin`, a Vue.js static site.
+1. `api`, an Azure Functions project to create an API for the PER lookup (thanks ESPN).
-2. `Stats API`, an Azure Functions project to create an API for the PER lookup (thanks ESPN).
+2. `src`, a Vue.js static site.

 The site was built using: